OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

 |image_mysql|

-Advanced: Manually provision an On-Premises Cluster
+Advanced: Customize the HCI Cluster
 ================================================================================

-Should the default provision template be limiting for the setup it could be modified manually.
+You can easily customize the provision of the HCI Cluster to better fit your setup.
 The main provision template is located at ``/usr/share/one/oneprovision/edge-clusters/onprem/provisions/onprem-hci.yml``

 .. prompt:: yaml $ auto